brennanerbz/react-egghead/README.md

-# react-es6-webpack-boilerplate
+# react-egghead-tut

-A boilerplate app in es6 making use of webpack, react, and es6.
+Tutorial app using react, es6, webpack.

 To run: